signorrayan/RedTeam_toolkit/README.md

 \
 [![lint_python](https://github.com/signorrayan/RedTeam_toolkit/actions/workflows/lint_python.yml/badge.svg?branch=master)](https://github.com/signorrayan/RedTeam_toolkit/actions/workflows/lint_python.yml)
 # RedTeam Toolkit
-RedTeam Toolkit is an Open-Source project which I'm trying to keep the useful offensive tools used in the red-teamming together in a Web-App for the security specialist to identify vulnerabilities.
+Red Team Toolkit is an Open-Source Django Offensive Web-App which is keeping the useful offensive tools used in the red-teamming together for the security specialist to identify vulnerabilities.

 This project has tried to use open-source projects such as nmap, rustscan, dirsearch, shreder, circl, crowbar, etc which will be a powerful toolkit together.